Veteran performer, producer and business entrepreneur

 During the late 1970’s through 1980’s , Ebright’s talent and music marketing skills resulted in corporate job assignments of as Entertainment Director, Head Disc Jockey, Creative Events Consultant, and VP of Marketing for the Hilton Pointe Resorts in Phoenix, AZ (Gosnell Development Corp.) and the Hilton Hotel in Sacramento, CA.

-During the early 1980’s, he revived over a dozen tired and worn out nightclub properties owned by the Grace Corporation.
+During the early 1980’s, he revived a dozen MORE tired and worn out nightclub properties owned by the Grace Corporation.
 His creative marketing strategies and music programming finesse filled the cash registers of many properties in CA, NV and AZ.
 Known for a successful track record of profitable entertainment concepts and unique creative ideas, Scott was considered to have a “Midas Touch” with every fledging business property resurrected.
 The nickname of “Nightclub Doctor” became a moniker stemming from his ability to inject new life into dying nightclubs.
 This amounted in a very impressive track record of 33 wins, and 0 losses!
 (Based upon large increases of annual gross sales compared to previous years.)
 His primary focus always began with an energetic focus on music formats appealing to Baby Boomers and Generation X’ers.
 Popular music formats included big screen music videos and monthly theme parties that grew cumulative corporate profits by well over $50 million dollars from 1977 to 1991.
-(Adjusted for inflation, this is comparable to well over $100 million dollars in terms of 2017).
+(Adjusted for inflation, this is comparable to well over $100 million dollars in terms of 2018).

 From the 1990’s through the present, Ebright became a playwright and he produced a popular acting troupe of movie and TV actors to perform a higher caliber version of Murder Mystery Dinner Theater Shows.
 Their performances were always exclusive private dinner parties for his corporate client base from the Silicon Valley in California.
 He has booked over a thousand shows with top corporate management in many Fortune 500 companies.
 His client list includes repeat bookings with Intuit, Apple, Google, eBay, Twitter, PayPal, Facebook, IBM, Genentech, Cisco Systems, Oracle and EUarts to name only a few.
 (See expanded client list).